In This Article

 - Anticholinergic agents (to block a neurotransmitter called acetylcholine) with hydrocodone — using both of these medications simultaneously may result in paralytic ileus (when the intestines become obstructed due to intestinal muscle paralysis).

-- Opioids with serotonergic antidepressants — some individuals may have a higher risk of developing serotonin syndrome (when too much serotonin builds up in the body and causes symptoms like anxiety or muscle spasms).
+- Opioids with serotonergic antidepressants — some people may have a higher risk of developing serotonin syndrome (when too much serotonin builds up in the body and causes symptoms like anxiety or muscle spasms).

-Individuals should also not mix either opioid medications with alcohol, especially if it is an opioid/painkiller combination.
+People should also not mix either opioid medications with alcohol, especially if it is an opioid/painkiller combination.
 Both substances depress the central nervous system (CNS).
 Drinking alcohol places an additional burden on the liver and may worsen the pain reliever’s side effects.
 Similarly, opioid/painkiller combination, like hydrocodone/acetaminophen, may cause acetaminophen acute liver injury (when the liver does not function properly).

 Warnings of Hydrocodone and Oxycodone